TropicalCyclone/Week3-EMC202/README.md

 ## Utility Class

-This item class Has tooltypes where .
+This item class Has tool types which are:

+- Weapon
+- Piakcaxe
+- Hammer
+- Axe

 -------------